 Platforms: PlayStation 3, Xbox 360.

-HD remake of the original game with updated graphics and new game modes.
+HD remake of the original game with updated graphics and new gameplay modes.
 Improved visuals and new levels that were not in the original.
 The remake was well received by both old and new fans of the series.
-Players on Reddit say that the gameplay has become easier than in the original.
+Players on Reddit say that the gameplay became easier than in the original.

 Earthworm Jim HD (2010) — New Junk City